helloSystem/docs/developer/boot.md

 1. `init.sh` from the ramdisk image exits
 1. `etc/rc` from the ramdisk image gets executed as specified in `overlays/ramdisk/etc/rc` (by what?).
 It tells the kernel to "reroot" (not "chroot") into the live filesystem, `/livecd` using `reboot -r`
 1. From here on, the boot process is the regular FreeBSD boot process
+1. `/usr/local/etc/rc.d/localize` runs `/usr/local/sbin/localize` which tries to determine the language of the keyboard, and by proxy, of the system.
+This currently supports the official Raspberry Pi keyboard and Apple computers which store the keyboard and system language in the `prev-lang:kbd` EFI variable
+1. The `slim` session manager (login window) is started; when the user is loggen in, it starts the script `/usr/local/bin/start-hello` which starts the desktop session

 ### Troubleshooting the Live system early boot process